-If you are rodding the cylinders to consolidate them, the amount of layers will vary by sample size: 4x8 cylinders require 2 equally sized layers, and 6x12 cylinders require 3 equally sized layers.
+If you are rodding the cylinders to consolidate them, the amount of layers will vary by sample size: 4x8 cylinders require two equally sized layers, and 6x12 cylinders require three equally sized layers.

 All cylinders in a set should be started at the same time and have their layers added at the same time (you do not add three layers for one and then move on to the next cylinder, they must all have their first layer added and rodded before you move on to layer 2).

-It’s especially important to rod the concrete vigorously when you’re dealing with a dryer mix, as the air will be difficult to get out and you do not want large air bubbles in the concrete affecting the breaks.
+It’s especially important to rod the concrete vigorously when you’re dealing with a dryer mix, as the air will be difficult to get out and you do not want large air bubbles in the concrete affecting the strength of the cylinders.